SaadUmairr/SORTING-ALGORITHMS/README.md

 ![Big-O Notation](Assets/TimeComplexities.png)

-**Big O notation** is a mathematical shorthand used in computer science to describe how an algorithm's **efficiency** or **resource usage** scales with input size.
-It simplifies the comparison of algorithms, aiding in efficient algorithm selection and system design for scalability.
-It is commonly used to analyze the **worst-case** scenario, providing a conservative estimate of algorithm performance.
+**Big O Notation** is a mathematical way to analyze and express the efficiency of algorithms.
+It quantifies how the performance of an algorithm scales with the size of its input.
+In simple terms, it provides an upper bound on the worst-case time or space complexity of an algorithm, helping programmers and engineers make informed choices when designing and selecting algorithms for various tasks.

 ## Sorting Algorithms

 ### Bubble Sort [➡️](https://en.wikipedia.org/wiki/Bubble_sort)

+Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order, gradually moving the larger elements towards the end.
+It's easy to understand but not efficient for large datasets.

 ![Bubble Sort](Assets/BubbleSort.gif)